ccssmnn/hego/README.md

 - Nurse Scheduling Problem, a scheduling problem for assigning shifts to nurses with constraints ([wikipedia](https://en.wikipedia.org/wiki/Nurse_scheduling_problem))
 - Vehicle Routing Problem, a combination of Knapsack and Traveling Salesman problem ([wikipedia](https://en.wikipedia.org/wiki/Vehicle_routing_problem))

+**NOTE**: The examples goal is to show how hego can be applied to these problem types.
+The goal ist not to show the current state of the art solution approaches.
+If you have improvement ideas for the examples performance, feel free to open a PR.

 ## Example

 This example uses Simulated Annealing (SA) for optimizing the Rastrigin Function: